This One Thing

 A Love For The Ages

 When I think of that kind of love, a real love for the ages, I think of our friends, Peg and Dave.
-We first met them about thirty five years ago when they moved from California to our small town in Oregon to start a franchise business.
-We walked into their shop one day and ended up becoming life-long friends.
-Peg worked with Dave at the shop and I had the privilege of taking care of their son, Davey.
-Many Friday nights we would get together, have dinner and laugh until our sides hurt.
+We first met them about thirty-five years ago when they moved from California to our small town in Oregon to start a business.
+We walked into their shop one day and ended up becoming lifelong friends.
+Peg worked with Dave at the shop, and I had the privilege of taking care of their son, Davey.
+Many Friday nights, we would get together, have dinner and laugh until our sides hurt.

 Connections